guilhermedd/SiteTerreiro/README.md

     - Create a `.env` file at the root of your project.
     - Add the environment variables with their respective values as described above.
     - Ensure that the database credentials (e.g., `DB_PASSWORD`) and other sensitive information are kept secure and never shared publicly.
+    - The mandatory environment variables are:
+    - `DB_PASSWORD`
+    - `ADMIN_EMAIL`
+    - `ADMIN_PASSWORD`

+    - The other variables are optional and can be used if needed.
+For example, for sending emails, you can set up SMTP configuration variables.
+For AWS S3 storage, you can set up the AWS credentials.

 2. **Create the Database**:
     - Before running the project, you need to create a PostgreSQL database.
 Make sure you have PostgreSQL installed and running.